pyusb/pyusb/docs/tutorial.rst

 What about the alternate setting?
 Good you asked.
 An interface has one or more alternate settings.
-An interface with just one alternate setting is considered to not having an alternate settting [#]_.
-Alternate settings are for interfaces which configurations are for devices, i.e, for each interface, you can have only one alternate setting active.
-For example, USB spec says that a device cannot have an isochronous endpoint in its primary alternate setting [#]_, so a streaming device must have at least two alternate setttings, with the second one having the isochronous endpoint(s).
+An interface with just one alternate setting is considered to not having an alternate setting [#]_.
+Alternate settings are for interfaces what configurations are for devices, i.e, for each interface, you can have only one alternate setting active.
+For example, USB spec says that a device cannot have an isochronous endpoint in its primary alternate setting [#]_, so a streaming device must have at least two alternate settings, with the second one having the isochronous endpoint(s).
 But as opposed to configurations, interfaces with just one alternate setting don't need to be set [#]_.
 You select an interface alternate setting through the ``set_interface_altsetting`` function::